 Periodic maintenance fees on any issued patent are due to be paid to the USPTO and foreign patent agencies in several stages over the lifetime of the patent.
 The USPTO and various foreign governmental patent agencies require compliance with a number of procedural, documentary, fee payment and other similar provisions during the patent application process.
 While an inadvertent lapse can in many cases be cured by payment of a late fee or by other means in accordance with the applicable rules, there are situations in which noncompliance can result in unenforceability, invalidity, abandonment or lapse of the patent or patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
-Noncompliance events that could result in unenforceability, invalidity, abandonment or lapse of a patent or patent application include, but are not limited to, failure to respond to official actions within prescribed time limits, non-payment of fees and failure to properly legalize and submit formal documents.
+Noncompliance events that could result in unenforceability, invalidity, abandonment or patent application sittle in unenforceability, invalidity, abandonment or factor of the respond to official actions within prescribed time limits, non-payment of fees and failure to properly legalize and submit formal documents.
 If we or any future licensors fail to maintain the patents and patent applications covering our product candidates, our competitive position would be adversely affected.